Anushree-naik/Food-Fork-Drink/README.md

 ## Contribute

 Interested in contributing to this project?
-We'd love to have you!
-Please take a moment to review our [guide to contributing](CONTRIBUTING.md) before getting started.
+I'd love to have you!
+Please take a moment to review my [guide to contributing](CONTRIBUTING.md) before getting started.

 We welcome developers of any background and skill level. 🌱